zendframework/zf2-documentation/docs/languages/es/modules/zend.filter.rst

    echo Zend\Filter\Filter::filterStatic('"', 'MyFilter', array($parameters));
    echo Zend\Filter\Filter::filterStatic('"', 'OtherFilter', array($parameters));

-For your convinience there are following methods which allow the handling of namespaces:
+For your convenience there are following methods which allow the handling of namespaces:

 - **Zend\Filter\Filter::getDefaultNamespaces()**: Returns all set default namespaces as array.

 - **Zend\Filter\Filter::setDefaultNamespaces()**: Sets new default namespaces and overrides any previous set.
-It accepts eighter a string for a single namespace of an array for multiple namespaces.
+It accepts either a string for a single namespace of an array for multiple namespaces.

 - **Zend\Filter\Filter::addDefaultNamespaces()**: Adds additional namespaces to already set ones.
-It accepts eighter a string for a single namespace of an array for multiple namespaces.
+It accepts either a string for a single namespace of an array for multiple namespaces.

 - **Zend\Filter\Filter::hasDefaultNamespaces()**: Returns ``TRUE`` when one or more default namespaces are set, and